-Selection Preview is a relatively new feature that causes objects to "light up" when your mouse hovers over them.
-What exactly constitutes "light up" and a few other items is the business of the Visual Effect Settings... button.
-When you press it, you see what is shown in Figure 14.18.
+The Selection preview category is a relatively new feature that causes objects to "light up" when your mouse hovers over them.
+What exactly constitutes "light up" and a few other items is addressed with the Visual Effect Settings... button.
+When you press it, you see what is shown in Figure 14.14.